 Burkina Faso has HIV/AIDS adults prevalence rate of 1%.
 Although this prevalence rate is far better than in some other African countries, officially, about 95,000 people were living with the disease in 2016 with about 3,100 deaths recorded within the same year.
 Other killer diseases such as dengue fever, malaria, yellow fever, rabies, bacterial and protozoal diarrhea, typhoid fever, schistosomiasis, etc. continue to threaten several lives in Burkina Faso today.

-Droughts and desertification have severe effects in these parts of the world severely affecting agricultural activities.
-Other factors such as overgrazing of farming animals, soil degradation, deforestation and over population in some areas also affect agricultural activities in Burkina Faso leaving many in absolute poverty.
-Poverty is worse in the rural areas where majority of the population live.
+Droughts and desertification have severe effects in this part of the world, severely affecting agricultural activities.
+Other factors such as overpopulation, overgrazing of farm animals, deforestation, etc. continue to fuel soil degradation and environmental deterioration, all of which affect agricultural production in Burkina Faso today.
+Poverty is worse especially in the rural areas where majority of the population lives.

 Burkina Faso has one of the lowest literacy rates in the world today.
 Burkina Faso has a literacy rate of 36% for the total population with the female literacy rate hovering around 29.3%.
 In other words, just about 29.3% of the total number of females above the age 15 can read and write in Burkina Faso today which is very bad.